Suffolk singletons can apply for Love Island here

 As part of the application process you must make an unfiltered, short and snappy video of yourself explaining why you would make a great islander.

-It will need to be well lit and no longer than one minute long.
+It will need to be well lit and no longer than a minute.

 Two unedited pictures of yourself will also need to be uploaded - one headshot photo and one full length shot.